-During the study period, 106 patients underwent liver transplantation.
-Four patients were excluded as they died (n = 2) or needed retransplantation during their initial transplantation hospital stay (n = 2), and four more patients were excluded as they received a combined transplant including another organ besides the liver.
-The remaining 98 patients were discharged from hospital after transplantation and made up the study population.
-The mean age was 55.57 years (SD, 8.59 years) and the gender distribution was 77.6 % (n = 76) males and 22.4 % (n = 22) females.
-Conditions that led to transplantation included hepatitis C virus cirrhosis (n = 53; 54.1 %; 28 with hepatocellular carcinoma), alcoholic cirrhosis (n = 29; 29.6 %; 13 with hepatocellular carcinoma) and other causes (n = 16; 32 %; four with primary biliary cholangitis, three with primary sclerosing cholangitis, three with autoimmune cirrhosis, two with fulminant hepatitis, two with hemochromatosis, one with Caroli's disease, and one with hemangioendothelioma).
-Hepatitis C viral load was undetectable by PCR before transplantation in 48 of 53 transplant recipients due to C virus cirrhosis.
-Transplant grafts were collected from brain-dead donors in 92.9 % (n = 91) of cases, and from asystolic donors in 7.1 % (n = 7).
-Biliary anastomosis was performed in a terminoterminal, choledocho-choledochal manner without Kehr tubes in 95 procedures, and using hepaticojejunostomy in the remaining three cases.
+During the study period 106 patients underwent liver transplantation.
+Four patients were excluded for dying (n = 2) or needing retransplantation during their initial transplantation hospital stay (n = 2), and four additional patients for receiving a combined transplant including another organ besides the liver.
+The remaining 98 patients were discharged from hospital after transplantation, and made up the study population.
+Mean age was 55.57 years (SD, 8.59 years) and gender distribution was 77.6 % (n = 76) men and 22.4 % (n = 22) women.
+Conditions that led to transplantation included hepatitis C virus cirrhosis (n = 53; 54.1%; 28 with hepatocellular carcinoma), alcoholic cirrhosis (n = 29; 29.6 %; 13 with hepatocellular carcinoma), and other causes (n = 16; 32 %; four with primary biliary cholangitis, three with primary sclerosing cholangitis, three with autoimmune cirrhosis, two with fulminant hepatitis, two with hemochromatosis, one with Caroli's disease, and one with hemangioendothelioma).
+Hepatitis C viral load was undetectable by PCR before transplantation in 48 of 53 transplant recipients for C virus cirrhosis.
+Transplant grafts were collected from braindead donors in 92.9 % (n = 91) of cases, and from asystolic donors in 7.1 % (n = 7).
+Biliary anastomosis was performed in a termino-terminal, choledocho-choledochal manner without Kehr tubes in 95 procedures, and using hepaticojejunostomy in the remaining three cases.
 Rejection (histologically confirmed or clinically suspected) was managed with methylprednisolone boluses, 500 mL daily for three days.
-Thirty-eight patients (38.8 %) developed some sort of complication during their transplantation hospital stay, primarily acute renal dysfunction (21%) and acute cellular rejection (15 patients had it histologically confirmed and 5 clinically suspected), which required intensification of immunosuppressive therapy (n = 20, 20.4 %).
+Thirty-eight patients (38.8 %) developed some sort of complication during their transplantation hospital stay, primarily acute renal dysfunction (21 %) and acute cellular rejection (15 patients had it histologically confirmed and 5 clinically suspected), which required intensifying immunosuppressive therapy (n = 20, 20.4 %).
 Immunosuppression at discharge was based on extended-release tacrolimus and mycophenolate mofetil.